davidghobson1/llm-story-morals/README.md

 This repository is the official implementation of [Story Morals: Surfacing value-driven narrative schemas using large language models](https://www.google.com/).

-This contains the data, codebooks, and prompts used for the project, as well as the code to reproduce the clustering results and recreate Tables 4 and 10 (the MTurk inter-annotator agreement results) in the paper.
+This contains the data, codebooks, and prompts used for the project, as well as the code to reproduce the clustering results and recreate Tables 4 and 10 (the MTurk annotation results) in the paper.
 Additional code to reproduce the other tables will be added shortly.

 ## Requirements